 “Don’t be ridiculous,” Alex snapped.
 “And stop drinking, for the gods’ sakes.
-The salesman could turn up any minute.”
+You’ve had plenty, and the salesman could turn up any minute.”

 “We’ve been waiting three days.
 We’re out of milk, the bread’s mouldy, and I’m bored.”

-“Well, that’s just a perfect reason to get sozzled.”
+“Well, that’s just a perfect reason to get sozzled, isn’t it?”

 The doorbell rang.
 She froze with the glass halfway to her lips, and Alex ran back into the room.